 Whenever possible, eat local.
 Be adventurous and try new foods.
 If it’s important to you, eat organic and non-GMO.

 Don’t eat Avoid processed foods.
 Avoid diets.
 Eat your veggies.
 Eat with gratitude.
-Eat in the company of friends and loved ones.
+Enjoy your meals in the company of friends and loved ones.
 Savour your food.
 Indulge but don’t over-indulge.
 Listen to your body and give it what it needs.
 That’s eating well.
 Shane and I have tried so many different ways of eating but these days we consider ourselves plant-focused flexitarians.
 Flexibility and adaptability is the key to our eating habits.
-We cook together.
-We eat together.
+We cook together and eat together.
 We enjoy our food.
 And this works for us.

 Get enough sleep.

 Dear sleep, I know we had problems when I was younger, but I love you now.

 During my teens and 20s, I was a fatigued sleep-deprived insomniac with serious FOMO.
 It’s been a long journey of learning to relax, unwind, and let go of certain desires, but gifting myself with more sleep has drastically improved my waking hours.
 I am more alert and functional, less irritable and anxious.
 And I actually feel awake during the day.
 I rarely use an alarm clock because I don’t need one anymore.
 I try to give myself at least 8 hours of bed time.
 So I go to sleep at an hour that allows for that.
 Seriously, sleeping has changed my life.